HandsomePhil/porkcraft/README.md

 ### Custom Server Rules
 - Instant mail delivery
 - Free transmogs
-- Instant flight paths (optional and can be toggled on/off at any Flightmaster)
+- Instant flight paths (optional and can be toggled on/off at any Flight Master)
 - No Hearthstone timers
 - Free talent respecs
 - Shared mounts and pets between alts
-- Server restarts daily at 4am ET
+- Server restarts daily at 4:00 AM ET
-- Raids and Arenas reset on Fridays at 6am ET
+- Raids and arenas reset on Fridays at 6:00 AM ET
-- Heroic dungeons reset daily at 3am ET
+- Heroic dungeons reset daily at 3:00 AM ET
-- Instant dungeon/raid resets with Cromie located in Orgrimmar by the bank, and Dalarn by the well.
+- Instant dungeon/raid resets with Cromie located in Orgrimmar by the bank, and Dalaran by the well.
-- Free Transmogs vendor next to Cromie
+- Free transmogs vendor next to Cromie
 - No timer on `/camp` or `/logout` commands
 - All newly created characters start with 1 gold

 ### Bots
-- There are 2,000 bots split evenly amongst Alliance and Horde.
+- There are 2,000 bots split evenly between Alliance and Horde.
 - Raid bots have a suffix in their name that denotes their role.
     - botnameTANK is a tank
     - botnameDPS is a damage dealer
     - botnameHLR is a healer
 - Feel free to invite the bots when questing or running dungeons.
-- We do ask that you don't bring the bots into 25-man Wrath of the Lich King raid.
+- We do ask that you don't bring the bots into 25-man Wrath of the Lich King raids.
-- Bots are able to join and particpiate in Battlegrounds and Arenas.
+- Bots are able to join and participate in Battlegrounds and Arenas.

 ### Auction House
-- Auctionhousebot will populate the auction house daily with new random items.
+- AuctionHouseBot will populate the auction house daily with new random items.
 - 20,000 items daily on the Horde auction house.
 - 5,000 items daily on the Alliance auction house.
 - 5,000 items daily at the neutral auction house.
-- Auctionhousebot will purchase items listed on the auction house daily at 4:10pm ET using the following formula:
+- AuctionHouseBot will purchase items listed on the auction house daily at 4:10PM ET using the following formula:
     - Common items listed at x3 their vendor price
     - Uncommon items listed at x5 their vendor price
     - Rare items listed at x12 their vendor price
     - Epic items listed at x15 their vendor price
-- We have created a [calculator](handsomephil.github.io/porkcraft/calculator) to help you determine the price for you items to ensure they are purchased by the Auctionhousebot.
+- We have created a [calculator](handsomephil.github.io/porkcraft/calculator) to help you determine the price for you items to ensure they are purchased by the AuctionHouseBot.
-- We have also created an [addon](https://cdn.discordapp.com/attachments/1363880440938762453/1392689852507488396/aux-addon.zip?ex=6965013f&is=6963afbf&hm=fc5c8e84431dda8f76e08636a025185fbf59788e66b14346045704f947c20da7&) that will automatically list the item at the appropriate price.
+- We have also created an [addon](https://cdn.discordapp.com/attachments/1363880440938762453/1392689852507488396/aux-addon.zip?ex=6965013f&is=6963afbf&hm=fc5c8e84431dda8f76e08636a025185fbf59788e66b14346045704f947c20da7&) that will automatically list items at the appropriate price.

 ### Addons
-You can download WOTLK specified addons for Chromiecraft at [Felbite.com](https://felbite.com/).
+You can download WOTLK-specific addons for Chromiecraft at [felbite.com](https://felbite.com/).
 Please note that addons may not work or cause errors within your game client.
-No support from Porkcraft admins is provided for addons.
+No support for addons is provided by Porkcraft admins.

 Addons are installed in the `...\Interface\AddOns` folder.